Istanbul to Tbilisi - 13 days

 Today we make our way to Armenia, via Georgia.
 After border formalities at the Georgia/Armenian border we head to Gyumri, Armenia's second biggest city and still deeply rooted in local traditions.
 Gyumri seems to have been frozen in time as the voices of hammer smiths echo down the cobbled streets and carts appear around street corners.
-Overnight - Gyumri (B)
+Overnight - Gyumri.
+Hotel: Berlin (B)

 Day 8: Holy city of Echiadzin

 Our first stop of the day is the holy city of Echmiadzin, the Vatican of the Armenian Apostolic Church and home to the Ejmiatsin Cathedral.
 Built in 480 the cathedral is enclosed in a walled compound that features manicured gardens and various stone structures.
 Nearby is the Zvartnots Temple, a complex of temples and palaces built in the 7th century.
 The magnificent ruins are UNESCO-listed and considered of great architectural importance.
 We later continue to Yerevan, the capital of Armenia and one of the oldest cities in the world, stretching under the gaze of biblical Mt.
 Ararat Overnight - Yerevan.
 Hotel: Ani (B)